JakubValtar/basisu_rs/README.md

 With mode 0 working, it was easy to add other RGB modes which have a single plane and a single subset, just different ranges of endpoints/weights (these are 1, 5, 18).
 After this, adding RGBA modes (10, 12, 14) and Luminance+Alpha modes (15) was pretty trivial, most of the code is the same, except for calculating base colors.

 The next step was adding dual-plane modes (6, 11, 13, 17).
 Dual-plane means that each texel now has two weights, the second weight being used for one component in the block.
 E.g. red, green and alpha can use one weight, while blue uses the other one.
 I had to make a small change to weight decoding to decode the second set of weights correctly.
 I got a little bit confused by anchor weight indices, but it turned out they are only used in modes with multiple subsets, not multiple planes.
-Other than that, adding second set of weights to the existing block decoding was easy.
+Other than that, adding a second set of weights to the existing block decoding was easy.

 I struggled a bit with mode 17, I forgot that it does not have a `compsel` field to select which component uses the second set of weights.
 My code defaulted to 0 for Red, and it caused some red/cyan artifacts in mode 17 blocks.
 After a while I found in the spec that mode 17 has always `compsel = 3` for Alpha.
 It makes sense, it is a grayscale mode, so using any other value would cause coloration, but I didn't realize it at the time.
 I was using the 64 example blocks from the UASTC spec as a basic test that my code is doing the right thing.
 After the trouble with mode 17, I found out that there are no blocks with mode 7, 16, or 17 in the example set.
 I'm planning to add more testing data soon.